Application guidelines for TIA Postdoc call

 - Publication and communication of the results

-The one-page impact assessment describes the potential impacts of the project.
+The one-page impact plan describes the potential impacts of the project.
 You can use the structure below if you wish.
 For more tips, click here.

 - How will the project benefit academic research?